ChrisRx/quickavro/README.md

 # quickavro [![Build Status](https://travis-ci.org/ChrisRx/quickavro.svg?branch=master)](https://travis-ci.org/ChrisRx/quickavro)

-quickavro is a library for working with the [Avro](https://avro.apache.org) file format.
+quickavro is a Python library for working with the [Avro](https://avro.apache.org) file format.
 The purpose of this library is to provide a high-performance interface in Python for reading/writing Avro files.
-The performance of Avro has been historically very poor in Python, so quickavro will make use of a Python C extension that directly interacts with the Avro C API. quickavro is currently alpha quality.
+The performance of Avro has been historically very poor in Python, so quickavro makes use of a Python C extension that directly interacts with the official Avro C API. quickavro is currently alpha quality.

 # Documentation